emilyhorsman/bikeblog/content/posts/new-bike-day-brompton-c-line-explore/index.md

 ---
 date: "2023-12-11T20:14:46-08:00"
 title: New Bike Day!
 Brompton C Line Explore
 summary: Get a load of that brazing, folks.
-Appropriating a Brompton from TERF Island.
+Reclaiming TERF Island.
 resources:
   - src: "*16x9*"
     params:
       alt: A close-up of the mainframe and drivetrain of a Brompton.
 ---

 I won a [Brompton](https://us.brompton.com) C Line Explore from a raffle by [CicLAvia](https://www.ciclavia.org/).
-I've been to the Heart of LA event several times and highly recommend it.
+I've been to the [Heart of LA](https://www.ciclavia.org/heart_of_la23) event several times and highly recommend it.
 LA is an incredible city but has an enormous car problem.
 CicLAvia blocks cars from streets in different neighborhoods and they run events pretty frequently!
 I was in LA on a credit card touring trip just after a complicated break-up and stumbled upon CicLAvia for the first time and had an amazing time.
 Anyway, that's my plug for CicLAvia.
 Bikes!
 No cars!
 In LA!

-Brompton sent me the silver variant in Black Lacquer — a semi-transparent finish that lets you see the brazing.
+Brompton sent me the silver variant in Black Lacquer — a semi-transparent finish that lets you see the brazed construction.
 Look at this lil cutie.

 {{< image src="R0007760.jpg" alt="A Brompton C Line Explore in Black Lacquer standing on green grass surrounded by maple leafs." >}}